ClarkStoro/Crypto-Info/README.md

 # Crypto-Info
-Cryptocurrency project to study Flutter!
+Cryptocurrency project on Flutter just for fun and learning something new!